mozilla/mozilla-datahub-ingestion/README.md

 Rough project structure (some files omitted):
 ```
 |-- recipe_templates/               -- templates for generated recipes
-|-- recipes/                        -- recipes run in production.
+|-- recipes/                        -- recipes run in production
 |-- sync/                           -- source for the scripts (CLI)
 |-- lookml_repositories.sample.yaml -- configuration for lookml repositories
 |-- requirements.in                 -- pinned dependencies